michellecchen/lightcurves/README.md

 [**Kepler-227b**](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/DisplayOverview/nph-DisplayOverview?objname=K00752.01&type=KEPLER_CANDIDATE) (KIC 10797460) is a confirmed planet with an orbital period of *9.48803557±2.775e-05* days.
 Its host star, Kepler-227, carries a low proper motion of *5.00003* mas/yr.
 (This calculation employed data from [SIMBAD](http://simbad.u-strasbg.fr/simbad/sim-id?Ident=KIC+10797460&submit=submit+id), with a provided *μ<sub>α*</sub> of *1.853* mas/yr and μ<sub>δ</sub> of *4.644* mas/yr.)
 As a PC, Kepler-227b was dispositioned with a score of 1.0000, indicating high confidence in a PC classification.

 ![Initial lightcurve](https://raw.githubusercontent.com/michellecchen/lightcurves/master/10797460/10797460-1.png)

-*[There's a promising dip in multiple regions that could evince a transit; however, I think I need to do more outlier-vetting/flattening to make it clearer.
-Will seek help from Aylin on this.]*

 Upon plotting the target pixel files, the reading is isolated enough to do without reselection;